pmelsted/bifrost/doc/tutorial/Intro.md

 ### Traversing the graph

-Traversing the graph requires first a starting vertex in the graph, represented by a `UnitigMap<>` object.
+Traversing the graph requires first a starting vertex represented by a `UnitigMap<>` object.
 Assuming a starting `UnitigMap<> um` object, traversing the neighboring vertices is then as simple as:
 ```cpp
 for (const auto& um_succ : um.getSuccessors()) {